jim-schwoebel/nala/README.md

 ## references

+If you need anything else, check out [the Wiki](https://github.com/jim-schwoebel/nala/wiki).

 If you're looking for a place to start to learn how to code voice computing, Nala has some great documentation in [Chapter 7 of the Voicebook repository](https://github.com/jim-schwoebel/voicebook/tree/master/chapter_7_design).

 Here are some other modules and things you could look into for further guidance: